Want a PDF to save this story to read later? Enter your e-mail address and I'll send you a PDF right away.Enter your Email Address

 Reading – Learning to identify patterns, techniques, plots, and story elements come from reading.
 Read as much as you can.
 I think the best writers spend more time reading than writing.
 Reading sparks ideas for your writing.
 For instance, the other day I was reading a technical article on generating oxygen on Mars.
 The article centered on making rocket fuel so Martians could get to Earth.
 I thought about terraforming; using oxygen to create an atmosphere.
 And if you could create oxygen, you could probably mix in other gases.

 Reading helps you learn creativity.
 For instance, in poetry there are forms for verse, syllable, and rhyme.
-Most of these you need to learn to write them.
+Most of these you need to learn by reading before you attempt to write them.
 A mystery has certain elements a writer must include.
 Now, you can learn about these various forms by studying the patterns, or you can learn them by reading.
 The creative spark comes through when a writer reads a novel, poem, or short story from start to finish.
 They start to see what the writer was attempting or the turns needed to get to the final denouncement.
 Basically, you can learn the various forms, but you don’t really understand them until you see the inspiration behind the words.

 Writing – Papa Hemingway used to say you had to just write with no stopping whatever came into your head.
 And then throw it away.
 Sort of like running oil through an engine, a writer must lubricate the keyboard to get everything moving.
 Now, I tend to think some of that literary lubrication can be saved.
 But if it is good enough, you’ll come back to it again.
 Like reading, writing must be done everyday.
 You have to put the words down on paper, or screen, so they can lead you to other paragraphs.

 And try different forms.
-I try a different style or writing when I am practicing to give me the courage to break the rules.
+I try a different style of writing when I am practicing to give me the courage to break the rules.
 You can’t stick to just one style because it will become rote.
 Practice foreign ways to set up a story so you will have the confidence to try different styles when it counts.
 You may not like how the story is going.
 That is fine, because you will soon now how you like to write.
 Just mix it up so you have a reason to write everyday.

 Arithmetic – You are on your own here.
 I know how to find a word count.
 And I remember the PEDMAS formula so I can do those fun math quizzes that stump others.
 I learned statistics because it’s the best way to catch someone in a lie.
 But I couldn’t spend time on algebraic equations because I don’t have the patience.
 Besides, I’m a writer, what do I need math for.
 (Oh yeah, those paychecks for word count.)